China downgrades powerful domestic security chief position

 Since the 1990s, China’s efforts to stifle crime, unrest and dissent have allowed the domestic security apparatus -- including police, armed militia and state security officers -- to accumulate power.

-In another announcement, Xinhua said that Zhao Leji had replaced Li Yuanchao as head of the party’s organization department that oversees the appointment of senior party, government, military and state-owned enterprise officials.
+In another announcement, Xinhua said that Zhao Leji had replaced Li Yuanchao as head of the party’s organisation department that oversees the appointment of senior party, government, military and state-owned enterprise officials.

 Zhao had been party boss of the northern province of Shaanxi and is close to president-in-waiting Xi.